Meet the LSRPA Board of Trustees:

 Rebecca Hollender, LSRP, is a Sr. Principal Consultant and Office Practice Leader for TRC’s New Providence office and the Director of LSRP Services.
 She is a Certified Professional Geologist and Licensed Site Remediation Professional since 2009 and has over 32 years of experience.
 She oversees the work completed by TRC’s LSRPs and has extensive experience in the investigation and remediation of soil, ground water and vapor intrusion impacts at bulk petroleum terminals, refineries, pharmaceutical, residential, commercial and industrial facilities, public entities and utilities.
 Ms. Hollender has a Bachelors degree in Geology, a Masters degree in Land Resources and Environmental Science and a Masters in Business Administration.

 Ms. Hollender has been an active member of the LSRPA since 2010, when she joined the Nominating Committee and subsequently served as Co-Chair and then Chair until 2020.
 Ms. Hollender is the Chair of the DE&I Committee, which she formed in 2021; Ms. Hollender is also a member of the Emerging Contaminants and Marketing committees.
-Ms. Hollender has served on the Board of Trustees since 2018, and has been a member of the Executive Committee since 2022, formerly serving as the Treasurer and currently serving as the Vice President of Internal Affairs.
+Ms. Hollender has served on the Board of Trustees since 2018, and has been a member of the Executive Committee since 2022, formerly serving as the Treasurer and currently serving as the President.

 Michael Poland, Treasurer